PSFC-HEDP/lettuce/readme.md

 Setting `feather=.true.`, even if `xfactor=1`, results in correct equal-mass zoning (or equal-thickness zoning if `eqrad=.true.`).
 Note that only the shell needs to have `feather=.true.`.
 For some reason it's fine if `feather=.false.` in the fill.
 No, I don't know what "feathering" is so please stop asking.

+Sometimes a run will terminate before shock breakout, so you'll see the outer layer ablating for 800 ps or so but noting else.
+This is especially common when the shell has multiple layers, and especially especially when at least one of the layers is strong CD.
+I know it has to do with the density and number of zones in each layer, but I haven't found a way to reliably predict or prevent it.

 Not all materials are listed in the user guide.
 You can get an idea for what materials exist by looking at the opacity tables in `/lle/data/opacity_tables`